Student-centric advice and objective recommendations

 How to Respond to the Stony Brook University Supplemental Essay Prompt

 Stony Brook University is a public research university located in Stony Brook, New York.
 It is among one of the 64 colleges in the State University of New York System, also known as SUNY.
 Stony Brook is one of the highest ranked schools within SUNY, meaning your Stony Brook supplemental essay should be one for the books!
-Keep reading this guide for tips to make your application stand out!
+Stony Brook does not currently offer any supplemental essays, but if they reintroduce one to their application, you’ll be able to find it here on this page.

 Additional resources